ReZeroE/AnilistPython/README.md

 - **Manga** - ([Documentation](https://github.com/ReZeroE/AnilistPython/wiki/Manga))
 - **Character** - ([Documentation](https://github.com/ReZeroE/AnilistPython/wiki/Character))

+If an error occurs, please refer the to the [Error Fixes](https://github.com/ReZeroE/AnilistPython/edit/main/README.md#troubleshooting) section.

 ## General Function Overview
 The following functions are supported by AnilistPyhon version 0.1.3.
 Only the default parameter has been displayed below.
 For more information, visit the [full documentation](https://github.com/ReZeroE/AnilistPython/wiki).